hainenber/hetman/README.md

 * Deliver logs in batches.
 * Built-in backpressure engine to control input/output bandwidth
 * High percentage of code coverage (>= 80% for the majority of components)
+* Capable to parse multi-line logs

 ## Roadmap
-- [ ] Allow configuration with VRL.
-- [ ] Ability to parse multi-line logs.
+- [ ] Fleet management
 - [ ] Support multiple downstreams aside from Loki.
-- [ ] Fleet management